timmcginley/Agile/Schedule/index.md

 * What type of functions can the shelter do?
 * What do the systems need to afford ?

+### Activity 1: Identifying functions of a tent
+* Identifying functions

-### Activity 2: Dismantle & Analyse Tent Mutations
+### Activity 3: Dismantle & Analyse Tent Mutations
 * In this activity you will be given tent assembly instructions, however every tent is different!
 * Dismantle and analyse your tent.
 Does it qualify as a shelter ?
 * How does the tent qualify as a shelter in its current form
 * [AP1] : Idenitfying Features

-### Activity 1: Identifying functions of a tent
-* [AP2] Identifying Growth Stages
-* Identifying functions

-### Acitivty 2: Identifying Building Functions & Futures
-* Mapping fron tent features to building feautures
-* Mapping from tent functions to building functions

 <hr>